Why Texas’s Grid Capacity Will Save the World

 It means plenty of policy makers are missing out on a huge opportunity to financially incentivize consumers to use electric vehicles with solar, and plenty of consumers are missing out on an even larger opportunity to charge their electric vehicles at night with leftover power from the grid.
 Even without policies to incentivize this, it’s still a smart option for consumers.

 It also means the grid will be in a poor position to meet our usage patterns in certain locations without intervention.
 A major infrastructure change would need to take place as EV’s consumption from the power grid increased, or widespread use of EVs wouldn’t work.

 How could we accomplish that, exactly?

-Excess power produced by homeowners and exported on to the grid via net metering.
-The only place that power could come from is the sun itself, since the power grid couldn’t support it.
+By exporting excess power produced by homeowners onto the grid via net metering.
+The only place that power could come from is the sun itself since the power grid couldn’t support it.
 This is even the case when states like Texas are buying some of their power from neighboring states.